Sanskaar92/CLOUD_PERFORMANCE_TUNING/README.md

 # Functionalities of the bot:

-Predict diseases from user-given symptoms
+1)Predict diseases from user-given symptoms
-Suggest home remedies and cure
+2)Suggest home remedies and cure
-Provide with treatment information
+3)Provide with treatment information

 # Installation
 To run this app, you need to have Python 3 and the following libraries installed:

-Flask
+1)Flask
-pickle
+2)pickle
-sklearn
+3)sklearn
-nltk
+4)nltk
 You can install them using pip:

 pip install Flask